Desert Gardening 101

 … you rejoice when it rains!

 This week we are in for wet and rainy weather.
-Just the thought of a rainy day brings a smile to many desert dweller’s faces.
+Just the thought of a rainy weather day brings a smile to many desert dweller’s faces.
 Winter rains are usually gentle, not like the torrential summer rains that we experience.

-The desert ground drinks up the rain greedily and soon the desert will become covered in a sea of green grass.
+The desert ground drinks up the rain greedily, and soon the desert will become covered in a sea of green grass.

 Even as a child, growing up in Southern California, I loved rainy days.
 Now, there are some who hate the rain, no matter what.
 As for me, I choose to rejoice knowing that the sunny days that I also love will soon be back.